logankeyes1212/mongo-scraper/README.md

 # mongo-scraper
-Welcome to a NY Times article scraper.
-111
+Welcome to a NY Times article scraper full-stack app.
+Just click scrape new article to have a list of current articles show up.
+You are also able to add notes to the articles you can refer to at a later date.
+Once done you can clear the article results and check back later for new articles.